 Motion Sense isn't perfect, and Google still has work to do.
 But it's not the fundamentals or usability that have me concerned but that there's so little you can do with Motion Sense right now outside of controlling media playback and snoozing alarms.
 The functionality feels pretty limited at launch, similar to Google's Active Edge squeezing feature, which returns from last year's model and once again has little use outside of summoning your Assistant.
 Motion Sense has potential, but for now, it feels like a well-intentioned idea without a defining purpose.

-That's really a shame, because if rumors are true, Motion Sense and Face Unlock will not make a return in the upcoming Pixel 5, and they surely won't be included for the cheaper Pixel 4a, which has been tipped to launch before the end of the summer.
+That's really a shame, because if rumors are true, Motion Sense and Face Unlock will not make a return in the upcoming Pixel 5.
 If neither of Google's 2020 devices incorporates Soli or Face Unlock, it'll mark an unfortunate and untimely end for Google's promising experiments.

 Pixel 4 review: Performance